ShreyT-hash/Grocery-Tracker/README.md

 As a university student myself, a lot of times its hard to keep track of what is in my fridge and what to cook every day.
 A lot of times I end up not having the right ingredients or end up throwing stuff out.
-My creating a tracker, hopefully I can prevent this from happening.
+By creating a tracker, hopefully I can prevent this from happening.

 ##User Stories
-- As a user, I want to be able to add my groceries to a collection
+- As a user, I want to be able to add my groceries to a collection.
-- As a user, I want to be able to view the total amount of money I spent after every grocery run
+- As a user, I want to be able to view the total amount of money I spent after every grocery run.
-- As a user, I want to be able to view what items I currently have in my fridge/ inventory at home.
+- As a user, I want to be able to view what items I currently have in my fridge/ inventory at home and whether or not they are perishable.
-- As a user, I want to be able to see if any recipes can be created from the ingredients that I purchased
+- As a user, I want to be able to see how many perishable items I have in my fridge after inputting all the groceries that I bought.